dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 ## Abstract
-CSI has no way to verify scheduler-extender deployment status.
+CSI Operator (or another recourse) must inform user about scheduler-extender deployment status.
-The goal - create an opportunity for user to understand: is scheduler-extender installed completely and able to work or not.

 ## Background
-Currently, there are 2 patching methods depends on platforms.
+Currently, CSI Operator doesn't wait for scheduler extender to be completely installed on the system.

+Scheduler-extender deployment process:

 - For rke/vanilla kubernetes:
 1. Deploy configuration configmap